 Slimming World is delighted to support the RCM’s Caring for You Campaign by developing resources on healthy eating and staying active.
-Click here to download some top tips to healthy eating, including a curry recipe.
+These include top tips and ideas for healthy eating, including a curry recipe.

-For ideas about healthy food to take to work, see Slimming World’s article on preparing healthy food for work and the latest feature on healthy and filling microwaveable meals in minutes.
+For ideas about healthy food to take to work, see articles on preparing healthy food for work and on healthy and filling microwaveable meals in minutes.

 i-learn module, Obesity – supporting women

 Slimming World has worked with the RCM to develop an online course to help midwives and midwifery support workers to support pregnant women with weight management.
 The module, which takes approximately 1.5 hours to complete, includes information, practical tips and audio examples to enhance the learning experience.
 RCM members can click here to access the course.

 Discussing Weight During Pregnancy bookletSupporting women to manage their weight during pregnancy can have huge benefits for both mother and baby, but discussing a woman’s weight can sometimes be difficult.
 The Discussing weight during pregnancy booklet, created through the partnership between Slimming World and the RCM, is designed to help you discuss a woman’s weight and possible weight-related risks during her pregnancy.

 It contains a chart which can be used to show pregnant women what their weight at booking means in terms of weight-related risks during pregnancy.
 The wording next to the chart has been carefully written to provide pointers for discussion and is specifically designed to help you discuss the issues with tact and sensitivity in a non-judgemental way.
 We hope this is useful to your clinical practice.
 Printed copies of the resource can be requested at [email protected].